 But here’s the thing about being the latest in a long line…the line is long and it’s full of lessons.
 Why not choose to learn from those who have gone before you.
 Why not learn from Travis Henry that multiple mouths to feed in multiple households can get very expensive.
 And talk to Scottie Pippen about how buying an unnecessary status symbol such as a jet can quickly turn into the worst investment, and worst idea, ever.

 Each new chapter 7 filed by a well known athlete revives the discussion around why this happens at all.
 We look at the number of houses, cars and children in each instance and think we have it figured out.
 We want agents, business managers and management across the leagues to take a more active role in counseling young athletes on the dangers of new money.
 We understand that some guys simply get swindled out of their money and we are sympathetic to that.
+My guess is, though, that most of the cases of broke athletes likely have to do with the fact that poverty is a mentality and that mentality makes a lasting impression even with millions in the bank.

 This isn’t Jamal’s first cry for help.
 In 2004 news surfaced that he had been caught in a drug trafficking sting and had been charged with conspiracy and possession with the intent to distribute cocaine.
 He ultimately reached a plea agreement and served just four months in federal prison.
 When the news broke I remember thinking why would a guy making millions of dollars try to broker a deal to start a cocaine ring.